 At a time when unemployment is low, recruiting talented, dedicated workers can be a challenge.
 They’re looking for more than just compensation perks and packages.
+Intuit’s Ally program has been created as an inclusion training program that teaches employees how to create safe spaces so that every employee can feel empowered to bring their best selves to work.
+More than ever, this is a critical component of hiring and retaining top talent.
 A study by Glassdoor found that diversity can mean the difference between whether or not someone wants to work for your firm.

 Researchers found that 67 percent of jobseekers considered a diverse workforce one of the important factors in choosing where to work.
 That was true regardless of whether or not the survey respondents were part of a minority.
 This shows that workers — as a whole — aren’t just open to the idea of a diverse workplace but that they’re beginning to expect it.
 The more you respond to this expectation, the better your chances are of hiring and retaining top talent.

 Diversity isn’t just changing the complexions of workplaces across the country; it’s also changing the faces of consumers.
 The U.S. becomes more racially diverse every year, and that means buyers are more likely to be members of minorities.

 When a business establishes itself as having a culture that fosters diversity, it becomes more attractive to minority customers.
 A company with a diverse staff is more likely to be perceived as understanding the needs of a diverse customer base.
 Researcher Stephen B. Knouse, Ph.D., of the University of Louisiana at Lafayette found a diverse employee base can communicate with different types of customers.
 This helps employees better understand and meet their needs.